 The making of such an order is a civil order.
 However, breach of the order will attract criminal sanctions.
 This includes terms of imprisonment.

-Cridland & Hua Lawyers can be engaged to represent either the ‘aggrieved’ (the person who is seeking the protection of an order) or the ‘respondent’ (the person against whom an order is being sought).
+Cridland & Hua Lawyers can represent the ‘aggrieved’ (the person who is seeking the protection of an order).
+Or the ‘respondent’ (the person against whom an order is being sought).

 Or let us know how we can help below, and we’ll be in touch as soon as possible.

 © 2021 Cridland & Hua Lawyers.
 All rights reserved.
 Website by Eightball.